forRKever/aurora_remote_sdk_demo/README.md

 ## How to deploy the SDK on target machines
 - The precompiled libraries only depend on the C++ standard library, so it can be deployed on any machine that supports C++14.
 - For Linux platforms, also make sure the glibc version is 2.31 or above.
+- For MacOS platforms, only apple silicon based machines (M1/M2/M3 etc.) are supported.

 ## About the Demos